Facility Maintenance: Key Goals, Examples & Job Roles

 Benefits of Facility Maintenance

 Facility maintenance benefitsThere are several potential benefits of implementing different types of facility maintenance work in a commercial environment.
-Some of these may include:
+Across the facility teams we work with, these benefits tend to compound over time — not overnight — as maintenance shifts from reactive fixes to planned systems.
+Some benefits may include:

-• Increases lifespan of your facility’s assets: Setting up regular maintenance schedules and inspections of an asset will ensure that it is operating efficiently and ultimately increase its lifespan and overall asset performance.
+• Increases lifespan of your facility’s assets: By scheduling regular maintenance and inspections, you improve efficiency and extend asset lifespan and performance.

-• Ability to focus on other priorities: With a facility maintenance plan in place, property or business managers are free to focus their time and money on other areas, such as increasing employee engagement, investing in new technology or even scaling the business where possible.
+• Ability to focus on other priorities: When you have a facility maintenance plan, managers can turn their attention to boosting employee engagement, investing in tech or scaling the business.

 • Improved efficiency: Proper facility maintenance motivates employees, improves daily operations and ensures that all equipment and technology function as they should.

-While the disadvantages of facility maintenance are relatively few, here are some potential drawbacks worth considering:
+While the disadvantages of facility maintenance are relatively few, here are some potential challenges worth considering:

-• Costly for smaller organizations: Smaller businesses may not be able to afford the cost of a facility manager and technician (and in these cases, the expense may not make sense).
+• Costly for smaller organizations: For smaller businesses, the maintenance cost of a facility manager or technician may not be justifiable.

 • Potential breach of security and confidentiality: Facility managers typically get involved in multiple corners of a space to ensure it is optimized for those who live or work there.
 With this comes the possibility of security or confidentiality issues, though a confidentiality agreement will mitigate such a risk.